ResearchCompanies · Semiconductors

 For busy readers

-The recent results are excellent.
-In the March 2026 quarter, revenue was $5.84 billion and GAAP operating margin was 35.0%.
-For an equipment company, that margin says customers are not buying generic machinery.
-They are buying yield, process stability, and trust.
+The recent numbers are strong.
+In the March 2026 quarter, revenue was $5.84 billion, GAAP gross margin was 49.8%, and GAAP operating margin was 35.0%.
+For a semiconductor equipment company, that kind of margin says customers are not buying generic machinery.
+They are paying for yield, stability, and process experience that has already been proven in production.

-The market already recognizes much of this.
+The market already understands much of the story.
 In LibertyCorpora's market snapshot on May 5, 2026 at 14:24:39 UTC, LRCX traded at $269.54, with a market value of roughly $338.1 billion.
-The market is already valuing Lam as a long-term beneficiary of AI memory and 3D semiconductor complexity.
+The stock already carries a large amount of belief in AI memory, 3D chip complexity, and durable service revenue.

-Lam has two revenue engines.
+Lam's revenue also reflects that structure.
 Systems revenue comes from selling new tools.
 Customer support-related revenue and other comes from the installed base: spares, service, upgrades, productivity improvements, and mature-node tools.
-In fiscal 2025, systems revenue was $11.49 billion, while customer support-related revenue and other was $6.94 billion, about 38% of total revenue.
+In fiscal 2025, systems revenue was $11.49 billion and customer support-related revenue and other was $6.94 billion, or about 38% of total revenue.

 That installed-base line is important.
-Lam does not sell a tool and disappear.
-Once its tools are installed, Lam keeps interacting with production through service, upgrades, and process improvements.
-Those touchpoints are part of the advantage.
+Lam does not sell a tool and vanish.
+Once the tool is inside a fab, Lam keeps touching the production process through service, parts, upgrades, and recipe work.
+That relationship can matter when the next process decision arrives.

 NASA semiconductor cleanroom technician working near fabrication equipment